Devansh3712/Devansh3712/README.md

 # Devansh Singh

 A 19 year old Python developer, currently learning about cryptocurrencies/blockchain.
 Founder of [Cryptocrats](https://github.com/crypto-crats), cyber club of AISV-6.
 I'm an open source and cryptocurrency enthusiast, and have a keen interest in blockchain development and quantum computing.
-Also, I work as a freelancer and I'm a part of the MLH Prep Fellowship 2021.
+Also, I work as a freelancer and I was a part of the MLH Prep Fellowship 2021.

 ![Devansh's Github Stats](https://github-readme-stats.vercel.app/api?username=Devansh3712&show_icons=true&theme=dracula)